 In addition to Ecosystematic Landscape Design and Geodesign, Dr. Li also researches the environmental and social impacts of contemporary landscape design and planning on different dimensions of sustainability and quality of life in urban and rural settings, including water usage and conservation, storm-water management, urban green space connectivity and accessibility, wildlife habitat conservation, multimodal transportation, neighborhood safety, public health, environmental justice and so on.
 She is familiar with both qualitative and quantitative research methods and tools including advanced statistics and has extensive experience in conducting outreach among communities with diverse cultural and socioeconomic compositions.
 She has published 20 plus peer-review articles and made more than 40 presentations and invited talks in national and international conferences.
 She has been very active in all levels of collaboration in grant writing and has received more than 2 million dollars of funding as PI, Co-PI, and senior personnel to support multidisciplinary research, planning, and design projects with collaborators in the United States and other countries.

-Dr. Li’s teaching echoes her research interests and includes introductory and advanced GIS, intermediate landscape design, methods and application in landscape architecture, environmental analysis, and advanced eco-systematic landscape design.
-Dr. Li has a B.S. in Urban and Resource Planning, an M.S. of Physical Geography and a Ph.D. in Landscape Architecture and Environmental Planning.
+Dr. Li’s teaching echoes her research interests and includes introductory and advanced GIS, intermediate landscape design, methods and application in landscape architecture, environmental analysis, and advanced ecosystemic landscape design studios.
+She has rich experience of teaching both undergraduate and graduate students in landscape architecture.
+Her teaching has been highly rated by students and she has received the "Outstanding Graduate Faculty" award for multiple years and university level of recognition of “Outstanding Academic Advisor”.
+She holds a B.S. in Environment and Resource Planning, an M.S. in Physical Geography, and a Ph.D. in Landscape Architecture and Environmental Planning.